About UNDP in Ghana

 What do we want to accomplish?

-We are committed to help Ghana achieve the global Millennium Development Goals (MDGs) as well as the national objectives articulated in consecutive Five-Year Plans.
+We are committed to help Ghana achieve the Sustainable Development Goals (SDGs) as well as the national objectives articulated in consecutive Five-Year Plans.
 We aim to improve the lives of the poorest women and men, the marginalized and the disadvantaged in Ghana.

 Food Security and Nutrition; Sustainable Environment, Energy and Human Settlements; Human Development and Productive Capacity for Improved Social Services; Transparent and Accountable Governance - which are directly derived from four of the seven thematic priorities of the national development agenda, the Ghana Shared Growth and Development Agenda (GSGDA) 2010-2013.